 Evaluating measurement uncertainty is an ISO 15189:2022 accreditation requirement.
-In terms of Measurement Uncertainty determined that all assays are performed in strict accordance with the manufacturers' instructions.
 Measurement Uncertainty, which has been estimated for each assay during the verification procedure, is reviewed at regular intervals to ensure that Measurement Uncertainty values do not exceed the pre-defined maximum allowable uncertainty for each assay.
 Overall assay performance is also regularly monitored through internal quality control (IQC) and external quality assessment (EQA) schemes and incorporated in test result interpretation.
 Measurement Uncertainty for individual assays is available upon request.